LindadeHaan/Functional-Programming/README.md

   * Number of movies;

-#### Day 4 | November 1st, 2018
+### Day 4 | November 1st, 2018

 * Found out how to filter with more facets;
 * Hypothesis;
 * Get results to the research question and sub-questions;
 * I made a list of the results for myself for clarity.

 Everybody was helping each other with getting the results they needed.
 I think it was a very productive day.
+I understand how to search through the API.

 __*Hypothesis*__
 In de loop der jaren worden er minder films door de 3 grote namen uitgebracht, maar Disney maakt van de 3 nog wel de meeste films.